CALL TOLL FREE 1-888-IRS-AWAY

 Given the complexities of U.S. tax laws, it’s common for individuals and businesses to find themselves overwhelmed, potentially missing crucial details related to their tax obligations.
 This is precisely what our dedicated team at Greenberg Law Group is all about.
 We provide expert guidance to individuals and businesses, ensuring that everything is noticed and minimizing the risk of encountering problems with the IRS and the law.

-Understanding IRS Audit Letters
+Where Do IRS Audit Letters Come From?

 An IRS audit letter is a formal notification alerting taxpayers that their tax returns are under review.
 These audits comprehensively examine financial details, including income, deductions, and credits.
 The primary goal of an audit is to verify the accuracy of the reported information and ensure compliance with tax laws.